LT-IntroToAI-SY2526/assignment6-part1-per4-fpena-lepe/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+The R² score tells you how much of the variation in your  variable  is explained by your other variable which in this case is hours studied.